Inverse0/CAVE_plot/README.md

 - `Notebook files`: Contains Jupyter notebooks for generating plots based on the experiment data.

 ## Usage
 - Modify the 'graph' parameter within the notebooks to alter the device or graph used in the experiment analyses.
+More details are provided within each notebook.